-One of the three auxiliary ports should be selected as the default printer port which will be controlled by escape sequences.
+One of the auxiliary or logical ports should be selected as the default printer port which will be controlled by escape sequences.

-Select the [Configuration]→[Terminal]→[General] dialog and set the 'default printer port'.
+Select the [Configuration]-[Terminal]-[General] dialog and set the 'default printer port'.

 This default port can only be used if no network service (lpd, tty, etc) is currently using it.